aws-samples/serverless-patterns/apigw-rest-api-dynamodb-cdk/README.md

 ## How it works

 This pattern creates an Amazon API Gateway REST API that integrates with an Amazon DynamoDB table.
 The API integrates directly with the DynamoDB API and supports [PutItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) actions.
+The API Integration has read and write access to the DynamoDB.
+There is no authentication on the API endpoint

 ## Testing